mathilde999/selection-png/README.md

 ```shell
 bedtools merge -i 5.PBS/CEU_sliding_windows_snp_top_regions_PBS.bed -d 10000 -c 4 -o max > 5.PBS/CEU_windows_and_PBS_top_windows_final_merged.bed
 ```
 #### 5.3.
 Get p-value for the 10 top regions with random sampling approach
+Pvalue and Zscore are computed for log10(PBS)
+NB: For this example run I used only selection scores from chr22 and then there are only random regions from chr22.
+In the paper we used selection scores from all the autosomes.
 ```shell
 snakemake -s random_sampling/p_val.smk -kp --jobs 100 --profile [profile_file]
 ```